 Honors in the Major is designed to recognize student excellence within interdisciplinary and disciplinary academic programs.

 P: min 3.50 all cses req for major and min gpa 3.75 all UL cses req for major.

 GEOSCI 492.
-Special Topics in Earth Science.
+Special Topics in Geoscience.
 1-4 Credits.

-Topics not covered by regular courses, such as mineralogy-petrology, crustal movements, geologic field methods, geology of Wisconsin, and others.
+Topics not covered by regular courses, such as crustal movements, stable isotopes in the environment, geology of Wisconsin, and others.
 Offerings of different topics can be repeated for credit.